This is the seventh chapter of “Scammer,” a serialized novel about ambition, fame, and influence in the age of the Internet.

 Most of the furniture had been cleared out or rearranged for the event.
-Two long beer pong tables were laid out in the living room, red Solo cups pre-arranged in triangle formation at the ends, patiently waiting for rowdy guests to gather ‘round.
+Two long beer pong tables were laid out in the living room, red Solo cups pre-arranged in triangle formation at the ends, patiently waiting for rowdy guests to gather round.
 Bottles of beer and wine lined the shelves of the smart fridge.
-Sheets of Jell-O shots in red, blue, orange, and green were spread out over the countertops.
+Sheets of Jell-O shots in red, blue, orange, and green had been spread out over the countertops.

 On the kitchen table sat ten handles of assorted liquors.
 In the middle, under a domed glass cake stand, stood a large, round cake covered in white buttermilk frosting and pink roses.
 Happy Birthday, Oliver and Helena! it proclaimed in pretty red cursive.